Irritable bowel syndrome: Gender

 In Western countries, women are around two to three times more likely to be diagnosed with IBS and four to five times more likely to seek specialty care for it than men.
 However, women in East Asian countries are not more likely than men to have irritable bowel syndrome, and there are conflicting reports about the female predominance of the disease in Africa and other parts of Asia.
 People diagnosed with IBS are usually younger than 45 years old.
 Studies of females with IBS show symptom severity often fluctuates with the menstrual cycle, suggesting hormonal differences may play a role.
 Endorsement of gender-related traits has been associated with quality of life and psychological adjustment in IBS.
 The increase in gastrointestinal symptoms during menses or early menopause may be related to declining or low estrogen and progesterone, suggesting that estrogen withdrawal may play a role in IBS.
 Gender differences in healthcare-seeking may also play a role.
 Gender differences in trait anxiety may contribute to lower pain thresholds in women, putting them at greater risk for a number of chronic pain disorders.
 Finally, sexual trauma is a major risk factor for IBS, as are other forms of abuse.
 Because women are at higher risk of sexual abuse than men, sex-related risk of abuse may contribute to the higher rate of IBS in women.

 History

 The concept of an "irritable bowel" was introduced by P. W. Brown, first in The Journal of the Kansas Medical Society in 1947 and later in the Rocky Mountain Medical Journal in 1950.
 The term was used to categorize people who developed symptoms of diarrhea, abdominal pain, and constipation, but where no well-recognized infective cause could be found.
 Early theories suggested the irritable bowel was caused by a psychosomatic or mental disorder.
-World IBS Day was founded on April 19th, 2019 and is celebrated annually in order to raise awareness about Irritable Bowel Syndrome.
+World IBS Day was founded on April 19th, 2019 and is observed annually in order to raise awareness about Irritable Bowel Syndrome.
 In some locations World IBS Day is also called World IBS Awareness Day.
 World Irritable Bowel Syndrome Day or simply IBS Awareness Day.